ascii-63/iot-course/README.md

 IoT Course

 ## Dev Note:
-  - Create your branch before pushing any code.
+  - Fork this repo, and create your branch before pushing any code.
   - Create a directory for your code; don't push to the root directory.